sybila/BCSgen/README.md

 > in Examples directory, there are several models, to run them just use 'python example.py'

-#### Note

-During computation, static analysis is applied to the model in order to detect some conflicts in rules.
-If there are such conflicts, they are announced and the user is asked whether continue (generate state space) or stop (save conflicts in log file and exit) the computation.

 ---
 > <sup>1</sup> State space might be visualised with [this](https://github.com/mathooo/NetworkVISUAL) utility.

-> <sup>2</sup> To execute it, you need to have [Tkinter](https://wiki.python.org/moin/TkInter) python library installed (usually in default library).
+> <sup>2</sup> To execute it, you need to have [PyQt](https://wiki.python.org/moin/PyQt) python library installed (usually in default library).

 > <sup>3</sup> BCS model is simple text file format containing initialized model, i.e. set of rules and initial state.
 Examples of such models are in Examples directory.

+> <sup>4</sup> During computation, static analysis is applied to the model in order to detect some conflicts in rules.
+These conflict might be saved in a log file.

+> In order to disable useless stderr command line output, use 2> /dev/null (UNIX machines) or 2> nul (Windows machines).
+Otherwise, ignore those messages.